knackrack615/AudioBridge/README.md

 ## Installation

-1. Download `AudioBridge.dll` and `AudioBridgeRenderer.dll` from the [Releases](https://github.com/knackrack615/AudioBridge/releases) page
+1. Download `HGCommunity-AudioBridge-2.0.0.zip` from the [Releases](https://github.com/knackrack615/ResoniteAudioBridge/releases) page

-2. Drop `AudioBridge.dll` in `Resonite\rml_mods`

-3. Download & Extract [BepInEx](https://github.com/BepInEx/BepInEx/releases/download/v5.4.23.3/BepInEx_win_x64_5.4.23.3.zip) into `Resonite\Renderer`
+2. Download & Extract [BepInEx](https://github.com/BepInEx/BepInEx/releases/download/v5.4.23.3/BepInEx_win_x64_5.4.23.3.zip) into `Resonite\Renderer`

-4. Drop `AudioBridgeRenderer.dll` & `CSCore.dll` at `Resonite\Renderer\BepInEx\plugins`
-   (If the folder doesn't exist, create it)
-   (CSCore.dll can be found in the root of Resonite)
+3. Extract the contents of `HGCommunity-AudioBridge-2.0.0.zip` to their respective directories.

-5. Done!
-Launch the game, audio should be coming out of both the Renderer & Host
+4. Done!
+Launch the game, audio should be coming out of the Renderer process (by default, configurable)

 ## Configuration

-You can configure the mod through Resonite's RML settings menu:
+You can configure the mod through the BepisModSettings menu:

 - **Enable audio sharing**: Toggle the audio bridge on/off
 - **Mute target**: Choose which process to mute
-  - `Host` - Mutes the Host process (default, avoids double audio)
-  - `Renderer` - Mutes the Renderer process (you'll hear audio from host, default game behaviour)
   - `None` - No muting (you'll hear audio from both processes)
+  - `Host` - Mutes the Host process (game audio only plays through Renderer)
+  - `Renderer` - Mutes the Renderer process (default, avoids double audio) **Debug Logging**: Prints debugging information to the Resonite logs to help diagnose issues.

 ## How it works